dozmorovlab/HiCcompare/rankings/test_rankings_ToDo.md

 - Amygdala vs. DLPFC comparison, so the positive $M$s are higher in DLPFC?

 - When using "top 5% of rnkDiff", the majority of $M$ differences are positive.
 That implies the raw difference is mostly one-directional, with interaction frequencies in one (DLPFC?) dataset are always higher across the range of distances.
 Need to investigate why.

+- Try to convert M to Z score and raw diff to Z score, take mean then multiply by distance weight see what we get